Synthetixio/synthetix-v3-labs/proxy-architecture-poc-4/README.md

 ...
 ```

-Developers will need to:
-* Only use storage via namespaces
-* Always append variables to a namespace storage struct (enforced by tooling)
-* All functions in modules need to be unique (enforced by tooling)

-The lookup table in the main proxy's implementation is generated in order to reduce a bit of gas, but mainly for removing any kind of diamond proxy complexity from the Solidity code.
+The only caveat is that storage within a namespace is append only.
+Properties within a namespace cannot be renamed or reordered, and new properties can only be appended to a struct.

+### Mixins

-Additionally, mixins that are not modules can be inherited by any module for accessing common functionality.
+Additionally, mixins, which are not modules, can be inherited by any module for accessing common functionality.

 ```
 contract OwnerMixin is GlobalStorageAccessor {